MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 > [!IMPORTANT]
 > `ResourceDictionary` also defines a [`MergedWith`](xref:Xamarin.Forms.ResourceDictionary.MergedWith) property.
 Do not use this property; it has been deprecated as of Xamarin.Forms 3.0.

-And instance of `MyResourceDictionary` can be merged into any application, page, or control level `ResourceDictionary`.
+An instance of `MyResourceDictionary` can be merged into any application, page, or control level `ResourceDictionary`.
 The following XAML code example shows it being merged into a page level `ResourceDictionary` using the `MergedDictionaries` property:

 ```xaml
 <ContentPage ...>